Automating iOS Over Xcode

 Home, Right mouse click

-Keys are simulated through the soft keyboard.
-For this reason the connection supports only keys that are on the currently displayed keyboard.
+- The connection supports only keys that are on the current keyboard.

 - Some keys may not be available when the device is in the portrait mode.
 For example, you can't press the "Hide keyboard" key on iPhone in the portrait mode because the keyboard contains it only in the landscape one.